civilservicelgbt/civilservicelgbt.github.io/_events/2024-10-30-yorkshire-and-humber-regional-engagement-meeting.md

 After the meeting you are welcome to join the network for a festive drink and walk around the Leeds Christmas Markets.

 Registration is mandatory, to enable access to the building.

+F﻿ollowing this meeting there is a festive social taking place, please see the details on the [event page](https://www.civilservice.lgbt/event/2024-10-30-yorkshire-and-humber-leeds-festive-social).